 The emphasis on the spiritual dimension of one's life is a key distinctive of the Vanguard University experience.
-The Spiritual Formation Department promotes processes and activities to assist students in their discipleship and development as a follower of Jesus Christ.
-Spiritual Formation department activities include Chapel Services, Bible studies, worship experiences, and special events in partnership with VU departments and outside Christian organizations.
+The Spiritual Formation Department promotes processes and activities to guide students in their discipleship and development as a follower of Jesus Christ.
+Spiritual Formation department activities include chapel services, Bible studies, worship experiences, and special events in partnership with VU departments and outside Christian organizations.

-Students meet regularly in Chapel services during the day and evening which afford many challenging opportunities for spiritual growth.
+Students meet regularly in chapel services during the day and evening which afford many opportunities for spiritual growth.
 Chapel attendance is recorded, and students should consult the Student Handbook for details with regard to absences due to illness, work obligations, or Disability Accommodations.
-Insufficient Spiritual Formation credits will lead to disciplinary action.
+Insufficient chapel credits will lead to disciplinary action.

-Students are encouraged to invest and serve with a local church of their choice and attend services regularly.
+Chapel gatherings are not intended to replace student involvement in local churches.
+In fact, students are encouraged to invest and serve with a local church of their choice and attend services regularly.
 Students are also encouraged to develop a life of devotion and pursuit of God through practicing spiritual disciplines, engaging in support or accountability groups and serving others in the local community or around the world.

-Spiritual Formation: Local and Global Outreach
+Local and Global Outreach

-The Spiritual Formation Department also encourages the Vanguard community to deeply value and pursue a life of faith in action around the world through Local and Global Outreach.
-Students are invited, regardless of vocation or major, to share the good news and take care of those in need.
-Both local and global opportunities for Christian service include on-campus ministry groups, work in local churches, service in the local community, and partnerships with missionaries all around the globe.
+The Outreach Office encourages the Vanguard community to deeply value and pursue a life of faith in action around the world through Local and Global

+Outreach opportunities.
+Students are invited, regardless of vocation or major, to share the good news and serve those in need as we love our neighbor.
+Local Outreach includes ministry to kids, foster/adoptive families, single moms, senior citizens, at-risk populations, homeless residents and many more.
+Leaving our borders, Vanguard travels to a variety of different countries for both short-term (2-3 week trips) and Summer of Service (2-3 months), partnering with missionaries around the world.
+There are team trips offered during Christmas, and during spring and summer breaks.
 The hope is that each student will participate in some form of ministry during their experience at VU.